 Try carrying out an audit to find out whether your life is already shining some light.
 If you have the courage to try, start with these questions.

-1. Do you stand in clear contrast to the world around you?
+1. Does the way you live stand in clear contrast to the world around you?

 One of the defining qualities of light is that it appears in crystal-clear, definitive contrast to the darkness around it.
 Contrast makes all the difference in photography.
 To be a light in a dark world, you’ll need to be different from those around you.
 You’ll be counter-cultural, and you’ll stand out from the crowd (see Romans 12:2).

-Your light can shine in a variety of ways.
-In a world that prioritizes possessions, you may choose a debt-free life, drive an older vehicle, and play the disciplined, long financial game.
+You may choose a debt-free life, drive an older vehicle, and play the disciplined, long financial game in a world that prioritizes possessions.
 In a hostile world that berates others when they have different views, you may choose to consistently honor those on the other side of a topic (even while disagreeing with them).

 2. Can others see their own life more clearly after being near you?